slushman/slushman-2016/README.md

 = Does this theme support any plugins =

-Replace With Theme Name includes support from Infinite Scroll in Jetpack.
+Slushman 2016 includes support from Infinite Scroll in Jetpack.

 == Changelog ==